Toshiya Sukegawa: Works

 Sukegawa composed music for most western art music instruments, including orchestra, piano, and marimba, as well as electroacoustic music.
+His early output consists largely of orchestral and chamber works, beginning with the Passacaglia for Orchestra (1954); after entering the world of broadcast music he broadened his output to include choral works and pieces for traditional Japanese instruments, and from the 1970s onwards concentrated particularly on piano music.
 His Projection for Marimba and Four Instruments was premiered by the famed marimba player Keiko Abe in 1969.